B.S., Denison University

 Citation awarded June, 2004

-After his graduation, Phil spent 9 months in the US Army before being honorably discharged.
+After his graduation, Phil spent nine months in the US Army before being honorably discharged.
 Following graduate school he went to work as a field exploration geologist, first for two years with Union Carbide/Canada, then for five years with Urangesellschaft USA, and finally with Anaconda Copper Co., as a project superintendent responsible for the engineering, environmental regulation, and development of the largest uranium deposit in the U.S.

 Phi and his wife, Rosemary, moved to Washington, D.C. where, in 1981, she accepted a Presidential appointment to chair the Federal Mine Safety and Health Review Commission.
 Phil spent ten years as a consultant to the environmental, nuclear waste, and aerospace industries.
 In the late 1980s, he co-founded a technology company, using proprietary software to produce electronic text and engineering data for customers in North American and Europe.
 By 1991, Apex Data Services, was running successfully and Phil was ready for a new challenge that would provide a different kind of fulfillment.